Skeletons

 Compression at classifier-render time

-On every chat turn, the web-kernel reads every stored skeleton section for the active user, compresses each one, and injects the compressed result into the intent classifier's prompt.
+On every chat turn, the platform reads every stored skeleton section for the active user, compresses each one, and makes the compressed result available to the intent classifier.
 The compression rules are not configurable — they apply to every skeleton, every turn:

 Practical consequence: if your handler returns 30 emails with full bodies in a recent_emails array, the classifier prompt receives recent_emails: list[30].
 The bodies never reach the LLM.
 Rich content goes in ctx.cache (for panels and chat functions to fetch on demand) or arrives via the fact-ledger (verbatim recent ActionResult.data).